 - Your feedback is important to us.
 Please take a few minutes to fill out our survey.

-CJ [00:00:08] Wow, our second episode, this is exciting.
+CJ [00:00:08] Wow, our second episode.
+This is exciting.
 Things are happening.
-Uh Chris.
-Why don’t you tell our listeners what we’re doing today?
+Chris, why don’t you tell our listeners what we’re doing today?

 Chris [00:00:19] Well, we’re revisiting another popular episode from our CELPIP Live series on YouTube.